All you need to know about Taylor Swift’s The Tortured Poets Department album

 Though the discussion was supposed to focus on their individual acting careers, the duo begin the conversation by mentioning a group chat they are both in – apparently named the “Tortured Man Club”.
 No further details were given, other than that Irish actor Andrew Scott is also a member.

-Will ‘sepia academia’ be the next aesthetic trend?
+Will “sepia academia” be the next aesthetic trend?

 Swift has become known for separating her albums into musical eras, each with its own distinct sound, narrative and aesthetic.
 If the narrative of TTPD is that of a tortured poet, the aesthetic seems to fall in line with “sepia academia”.